evolvingstuff/vdw2/content/posts/vitamin-d-from-low-cost-uvb-lamps.md

 It appeared to eliminate the growing pains in my legs

- **See <a href="/posts/quick-free-self-test-for-vitamin-d-deficiency" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Quick, FREE, self-test for Vitamin D deficiency">Quick, FREE, self-test for Vitamin D deficiency</a> which has the following**
+ **See [Quick, FREE, self-test for Vitamin D deficiency](/posts/quick-free-self-test-for-vitamin-d-deficiency) which has the following**

 Press with about 10 lbs (4 kg) of force at the bottom of your sternum and your tibia